5 Setting up the Greenbone Enterprise Appliance

 → The editor is opened.

-2. Enter the subscription key.
+2. Enter the content of the subscription key.

 3. Press Ctrl + S to save the changes.